Game Preview: Solar Bears vs. Steelheads

 LISTEN: OSB Radio via Mixlr and TuneIn

-PLAYOFF PICTURE: Due to South Carolina's 6-3 loss to Norfolk last night, Orlando's magic number to clinch a spot in the 2019 Kelly Cup Playoffs has dropped to 10 points.
+PLAYOFF PICTURE: Orlando's magic number to clinch a berth in the 2019 Kelly Cup Playoffs is currently six points.
+A win tonight, along with a regulation loss by the South Carolina Stingrays in their game against the Kansas City Mavericks, would reduce Orlando's magic number to two points.

-MCAULEY BACK IN LINEUP: Forward Colby McAuley makes his return to the lineup after serving a one-game suspension following Orlando's 4-3 shootout win over Newfoundland on March 10.
-Prior to his suspension, McAuley had tallied four goals against the Growlers, including a hat trick on March 9.
-McAuley is also slated to play in his 100th career pro game tonight; he has 55 points (23g-32a) and 180 penalty minutes through 99 combined games in the ECHL and AHL.
+BOES GETS START: Corbin Boes will make his first start for Orlando since March 2, when he made a season-high 44 saves in a 4-2 loss to the Everblades.
+Boes also made a relief appearance on March 13, stopping all 12 shots he faced to help Orlando rally from a 4-1 deficit and secure a point in a 5-4 shootout loss to Florida.

-GOALS GALORE: The Solar Bears enter tonight's game fourth in the ECHL with 3.56 goals scored per game.
-Since Feb.
-15, the Solar Bears have turned up the offensive heat, as the team has gone 8-2-1-1 over that span and has scored 56 goals for a 4.67 goals-per-game average.
+PLAYFAIR ACTIVATED: Forward Jackson Playfair has been activated from the IR and will make his return to the lineup tonight after missing the last seven games.
+The rookie began his pro career with a five-game point streak (4g-3a), and the Solar Bears have posted a 6-0-1-0 record with him in the lineup.

 2019-20 Season Ticket Memberships on Sale Now: